-- 20. In September 2011, Thylmann again approached ICM, ostensibly interested in doing business with ICM.
-On September 23, 2011, I had two meetings with Thylmann. - 21.
-During the meetings, Thylmann mentioned that he and/or YouPorn had spent about \$250,000 on attorneys' fees to understand the ICANN process that led to the approval of .XXX.
-He also said that he was planning to start his own adult industry trade group, consisting of the two or three "powerhouses" of the industry (including YouPorn), using organizations such as the Motion Picture Association of America ("MPAA") and the Recording Industry Association of America ("RIAA") as models. - 22.
-After making these statements, Thylmann then set forth a list of "nonnegotiable" demands to be met by ICM in order for YouPorn to consider conducting business with ICM.
-Thylmann stated that he would "tie up ICM in litigation" if ICM did not meet all of his demands. - 23.
-On October 12, 2011, I attended a follow-up meeting with YouPorn at YouPorn's offices in Montreal, Canada. - 24.
-During the meeting, YouPorn's representatives refined its list of demands, including: (a) ICM's allocation of several thousand .XXX domain names to YouPorn, free of charge; (b) ICM's commitment to circumvent the policy development process through which the Sponsored Community expressed its values with regard to policies concerning the operation of user-generated content "tube" sites in the .XXX domain; (c) across-the-board discounts on domain registrations; and (d) the allocation of certain 'premium' or high value domain names, such as "tube.xxx," to be operated by YouPorn through a revenue sharing arrangement with ICM.
+- 25. In September 2011, Thylmann again approached ICM, ostensibly interested in doing business with us.
+On September 23, 2011, I had two meetings with Thylmann. - 26.
+During the meetings, Thylmann mentioned that he and/or Manwin had spent about \$250,000 on attorneys' fees to understand the ICANN process that led to the approval of .XXX.
+He also said that he was planning to start his own adult industry trade group, consisting of the two or three "powerhouses" of the industry (including Manwin), using organizations such as the Motion Picture Association of America ("MPAA") and the Recording Industry Association of America ("RIAA") as models. - 27.
+After making these statements, Thylmann then set forth a list of "nonnegotiable" demands to be met by ICM in order for Manwin to consider conducting business with ICM.
+Thylmann stated that he would "tie up ICM in litigation" if ICM did not meet all of his demands. - 28.
+On October 12, 2011, I attended a follow-up meeting with Manwin at Manwin's offices in Montreal, Canada. - 29.
+During the meeting, Manwin's representatives refined its list of demands, including (a) ICM's allocation of several thousand .XXX domain names to Manwin, free of charge, (b) ICM's commitment to circumvent the policy development process through which the Sponsored Community expressed its values with regard to policies concerning the operation of user-generated content "tube" sites in the .XXX domain, (c) across-the-board discounts on domain registrations, and (d) the allocation of certain 'premium' or high value domain names, such as "tube.xxx," to be operated by Manwin through a revenue share arrangement with ICM. - 30.
+Thylmann further stated that in order to explain Manwin's change of heart regarding .XXX, ICM had to agree to concessions that would put a positive 'spin' on Manwin's involvement, namely, that it would appear that Manwin accomplished some positive impact for the adult industry when news of the deal was announced.
+Thylmann said that if its demands were not met, Manwin would spend millions of dollars per year for the next several years tying up ICM in litigation.